-In any survival situation there are some items that are really versatile and should be a must for your survival bag.
+In any survival situation, there are some items that are really versatile.
+These things should be a must for any survival bag.
 These items have so many different uses that it would be a mistake not to have them.
-You’ve probably heard about some of them, but you might not know about their many uses.
+You’ve probably heard about some of them, but you might not know about their many applications.

 Below are the 10 items that I have in my survival bag, items that you should probably also consider getting:

 A fire making tool